Kevjinx/MERN-Project-Ecommerce-Shoop/README.md

 Reviews: Allows users to leave reviews for products.

-User accounts: Allows users to create an account and manage their profile and orders.

 Paypal payment gateway: Allows users to pay for their orders using Paypal.

-Better dataset: Update dataset to include variants, real reviews from JensonUSA website, and higher quality images.
+Better dataset: Update product page with better dataset to include variants, real reviews from JensonUSA website, and higher quality images.

 ## Dataset